 Irene cracked another smile.

+"Ding!"
 The doorbell scared Irene as it chimed throughout the whole mansion.
 Irene sucked out a big sigh and headed to the door.
-She opened it with a false smile.
+She opened it with a false smile and false ambition.

 Her sister was not her favorite family member, but not the least.
 Many a times, Rebecca would grab their mother along for dinner.
 Of course mother would hardly speak to Irene, but rather boast around her favorite child.
 If anyone really was to speak to Irene, it would be harassing or very childish.